stevejarvis/osrm-docker/README.md

-OSRM in Docker
+Open Source Routing Machine in Docker
 ==============

-Sets up and run the Open Source Routing Machine with data for the state of Massachusetts.
+Sets up and run the OSRM with OpenStreetMap data for the state of Massachusetts (in a Docker container).

 ## Setup